trajectory-invariants/.github/profile/README.md

 This project develops Python and Matlab packages to support the use of invariant trajectory representations for trajectory analysis, recognition, generation, and prediction.

-See the [project website](https://trajectory-invariants.github.io/) for documentation and installation instructions.
+See the [Trajectory Invariants website](https://trajectory-invariants.github.io/) for documentation and installation instructions.

 <!--